 Like working dogs and hounds, herding dogs were bred to be busy—by keeping sheep in line!

-These dogs are highly intelligent and athletic, and usually are better off in a home with a yard and lots of space to play.
+These dogs are highly intelligent and athletic, need lots of exercise, and usually are better off in a home with a yard and lots of space to play.
 Dr. Liff notes that these dogs aren’t always the friendliest towards people and tend to be happier in a working environment.

 These breeds include Australian Shepherds, Collies, Border Collie, Old English Sheepdogs, and German Shepherds.